jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Then it wasn’t very civil of you to offer it,’ said Alice angrily.
 ‘It wasn’t very civil of you to sit down without being invited,’ said the March Hare.
-‘I didn’t know it wasyourtable,’ said Alice, ‘it’s laid for a great many more than three.’
+‘I didn’t know it was your table,’ said Alice, ‘it’s laid for a great many more than three.’
 ‘Your hair wants cutting,’ said the Hatter.
 He had been looking at Alice for some time with great curiosity, and this was his first speech.
-‘You should learn not to make personal remarks,’ Alice said with some sever- ity, ‘it’s very rude.’
+‘You should learn not to make personal remarks,’ Alice said with some severity, ‘it’s very rude.’

-### 39

-### CHAPTER VII.
-A MAD TEA-PARTY 40

-The Hatter opened his eyes very wide on hearing this; but all hesaidwas, ‘Why is a raven like a writing-desk?’
+The Hatter opened his eyes very wide on hearing this; but all he saidwas, ‘Why is a raven like a writing-desk?’
 ‘Come, we shall have some fun now!’ thought Alice.
 ‘I’m glad they’ve begun asking riddles. – I believe I can guess that,’ she added aloud.